top of page

 Biographies of Poets

-Writer, poet, an artist, Mehak Varun, is the author of four books - THE Humane Quest vol 1, 2 & 3 and & I am Me.
-She has been bestowed with 100 Inspiring Authors of India Award in Kolkata.
+Writer, poet, an artist, Mehak Varun, is the author of four books - THE Humane Quest vol 1, 2 & 3 and I am Me.
+She has been bestowed with 100 Inspiring Authors of India award in Kolkata.
 She has also been honoured with the Women Of Influence 2019 award presented on women's day in New Delhi.
-Along with her books, her work has been published in various anthologies.
-She has also been certified with a course on persuasive writing and public speaking from Harvard.
+Along with her books, her work has been published in various anthologies and she is recipient of various other prizes in poetry competitions as well.
+She has also been certified with course on persuasive writing and public speaking from Harvard.

 Crayon